-Cape Tenaro is the southest point of the Greek mainland and the second southest of the European mainland.
+Cape Tenaro is the southest point of the Greek mainland and the second southest of Europe.